Last updated on November 26th, 2023

 I recommend 5 to 10 short articles (1,000 to 1,500 words each).

 That’s because the goal of these pages or posts isn’t to convert visitors or do SEO magic – it’s just there to give Google something to read.

-Make sure each page or post features images, internal and external links, and looks reasonably good.
+Make sure each page or post features images, and internal and external links, and looks reasonably good.